-I also probably wouldn’t but this much icing (or cinnamon) on the cupcake in real-life.
+I also probably wouldn’t put this much icing (or cinnamon) on the cupcake in real life.
 I made this batch specifically to be photographed.
 However, they were devoured in minutes at the potluck I took them to, and no one complained about the extra cinnamon or icing.

 - 4 eggs

 - 3/4 cup brown sugar

 - 2 cups pureed pumpkin

 - 1 teaspoon vanilla

 - 1 8 ounce package cream cheese, softened